 - Sperm transport disorders

-You can take simple steps to increase your chances of producing healthy sperm.
-For example:
+Simple steps to increase the chances of producing healthy sperm include:

 - Maintain a healthy weight.
 Some research suggests that increasing body mass index (BMI) is linked with decreasing sperm count and sperm movement.